ShozabAbidi10/RT2assignment1/README.md

 ## Part 3: Running Mobile Robot Simulation in Vrep/CoppeliaSim simulation

 Part 3 of the project is also very similar with the part 1.
 The only difference is that we are using VRep/CoppeliaSim simulation environement instead of Gazebo.
+To create a communication channel between the vrep scene and 'go_to_point_vrep.py' node a subscriber and a publisher has been develop.
+The publisher publishes the robot current odometry data in '/odom' topic which 'go_to_point_vrep.py' node subscribes and use it as a feedback to check how far the robot is from the goal and based on that compute new velocity commands and publishes it in the '\cmd_vel' topic.

 To run this part please following steps.

 1. Now make sure you are in /root folder where **'ros.sh'** is downloaded. open the terminal and run the following commands.